MEC Troopers eventually gain back the ability to use emotion in their voice

 - Or, there are several batteries in a clip, and each shot discharges the battery, which would explain the heavy damage the weapon does compared to the regular laser rifle.

-- Another possiblity is that the pump iteself generates the charge for the next shot.
+- Another possibility is that the pump itself generates the charge for the next shot.
+Kinetic motion, like a windup flashlight

 Berserkers are the natural state of mutons.